-GPMS is a college preparatory school.
-Every program, K-12, at GPMS is designed and aligned to prepare students for success in college and beyond.
+GPA is a college preparatory school.
+Every program, K-12, at GPA is designed and aligned to prepare students for success in college and beyond.
 The philosophical premise is that students need a tailored and rigorous instructional environment to help them develop the knowledge, skills, and competencies that will assist them in their success in college.

-GPMS's instructional methodology is to provide instructional access to content designed to prepare students for the rigors of college-level instruction.
-Because the elementary grade levels include foundational content, GPMS utilizes a personalized approach, which leverages technology to adapt instruction to student needs, while simultaneously providing them with real-time feedback and remediation.
+GPA's instructional methodology is to provide instructional access to content designed to prepare students for the rigors of college-level instruction.
+Because the elementary grade levels include foundational content, GPA utilizes a personalized approach, which leverages technology to adapt instruction to student needs, while simultaneously providing them with real-time feedback and remediation.
 Teachers also work with students in small group instruction settings to teach key concepts and help students continue to develop their skills.
 Part of the foundational elementary skill set includes developing the character and behavioral attributes that will position students for success as they enter middle and high school.
 To assist in the development of these skills, teachers meet individually with students in data conferences on a weekly basis to set goals, track progress toward previous goals, and discuss reflections on goals.
 These meetings assist the teachers in maintaining a culture of high expectations for behaviors and academics by providing a forum for reflection, recognition, and accountability.

-Elementary students engage in electives such as coding, engineering, art, music, Spanish, etc.

-Each course is designed to build upon instruction in core courses while providing additional depth and application for students.
+Elementary students engage in electives such as coding, art, music, Spanish, etc. Each course is designed to build upon instruction in core courses while providing additional depth and application for students.

-As students progress to secondary grade levels, the focus of student competency development shifts toward independence, ownership of learning, and exposure to new skills.
+As students' progress to secondary grade levels, the focus of student competency development shifts toward independence, ownership of learning, and exposure to new skills.
 Students engage in courses in person, online, and through video teleconference to gain skills of professional communication and collaboration with colleagues (other students and teachers) in remote geographic locations.
 Secondary students also participate in college preparatory courses, which are dedicated to the development of competencies such as mindsets, communication skills, and habits of success.
 When students enter 11th grade, they take primarily college-level coursework with the objective of completing an associate's degree by high school graduation.
 Research literature demonstrates that students who access rigorous content while in high school have higher persistence rates in college (Education Sciences, 2018).
-The associate's degree has a number of elective courses, which are required, so students select college-level electives that align with their college goals.
-GPMS students are capable of accessing and succeeding in college coursework while in high school because the school provides the foundational content knowledge and competencies they need to prepare them for the experience.

-GPMS believes that access to high-quality learning materials is central to the effective instruction of students.
-Accordingly, the school seeks to adopt a rigorous, sustainable, evidence-based curriculum that provides students with optimal access to information and learning opportunities.
-GPMS curriculum aligns with national and/or Idaho Content standards, which define the knowledge and skills students should have within their K-12 education.
-GPMS has established rigorous performance objectives, and additionally, ensures each curricula meets the following qualifications: (a) rigor meets or exceeds common core state standards; (b) curriculum is research and evidence-based.
+The associate's degree requires both core and elective courses.
+Students complete their core requirements through the General Education Matriculation (GEM) courses to allow for a more seamless transfer to other Idaho colleges.
+Elective courses are chosen based on the scholars' degree and career plan goals.
+GPA students are capable of accessing and succeeding in college coursework while in high school because the school provides the foundational content knowledge and competencies they need to prepare them for the experience.
+GPA believes that access to high-quality learning materials is central to the effective instruction of students.
+Accordingly, the school seeks to adopt a rigorous, sustainable, evidence-based opportunities.
+GPA curriculum aligns with national and/or Idaho Content standards, which define the knowledge and skills students should have within their K-12 education.
+GPA has established rigorous performance objectives, and additionally, ensures each curricula meets the following qualifications: (a) rigor meets or exceeds common core state standards; (b) curriculum is research and evidence based.